Research integrity: ALLEA code – European Code of Conduct for Research Integrity

 • Honesty in developing, undertaking, reviewing, reporting and communicating and communicating research in a transparent, fair, full and unbiased way.

-• Accountability for the research from idea to publication, for its management and organization, for training, supervision and mentoring, and for its wider impacts.
+• Accountability for the research from idea to publication, for its management and organization, for training, supervision and mentoring, and for its wider societal impacts.

 The ALLEA code also describes more action oriented norms, based on these 4 values, categorised as good research practices in the following contexts: